Jurisdiction overview

 25%

-Companies with aggregated turnover below AUD 50 million that derive at least 80% of income from passive sources qualify for the reduced rate.
+Companies with aggregated turnover under AUD 50 million where no more than 80% of assessable income is "base rate entity passive income" (interest, dividends, rent, royalties, net capital gains) qualify for the reduced rate.

 Standard rate